Laura-lc/project/README.md

 ### **3.1  Thrashing Frequency**

-		We first analyzed the patch output to create a diff output file for each project for later thrashing frequency calculation.
-The purpose of this step is to remove the unnecessary information and transform all lines into a "canonical" form by removing tabs and spaces and converting everything to lower case, hence, making the diff file more clear and easier to analyze.
-This was done with the script TF_cleaningPatch.ipynb
+		We first analyzed the patch output to create a diff output file for each project.
+			- removed the unnecessary information
+			- transformed all lines into a "canonical" form by removing tabs and spaces
+			- converted everything to lower case

+		Purpose: making the diff file more clear and easier to analyze.
+		This was done by using the script TF_cleaningPatch.ipynb

-		Then we analyzed the code diffs in a moving time window N, and considered the following three cases as thrashing:
+		Next, we analyzed the code diffs in a moving time window N, and considered the following three cases as thrashing:

-			1)	Line removed then added back within N successive commits;
+			a)	Line removed then added back within N successive commits;
-			2)	Line added then removed within N successive commits;
+			b)	Line added then removed within N successive commits;
-			3)	Repeated modifications to the same region of code within N successive commits;
+			c)	Repeated modifications to the same region of code within N successive commits;

 		For sub-metric a) and b),